MayCXC/caddy-systemd-socket-activation/README.md

 }
 ```

-can be used with `xcaddy` to build and tag a container image that uses this plugin from its working directory, like so:
+can be used with `xcaddy` from its working directory to build and tag a container image that uses this plugin, like so:

 ```sh
 podman build -f - -t caddy-sdsa . <<-'EOT'